Maryland DUI and DWI Lawyers

 Actual physical control over a vehicle is determined by looking at several factors; whether or not the engine is running or ignition is on, where the person is positioned in the vehicle, if the person is awake, where the ignition key is located, if the headlights are on, and if the vehicle is in a roadway or parked legally.

 The key distinction between a DUI and DWI is one of degree.
 A DUI is much more serious and requires that a person’s normal coordination be substantially impaired by alcohol.
 A DWI is less serious and requires that alcohol has impaired the person’s normal coordination to some extent.
 A jury is also permitted to find that a defendant is guilty of a DWI based solely on a BAC of .07, unlike a DUI.

-A person is considered “per se” intoxicated if their BAC is .08 or above.
+A person is considered “per se” intoxicated if their BAC is .08 or above in Maryland.

 This means that you can be charged with, and convicted of a DWI, even though your actual driving was not affected by your alcohol consumption.
 You do have the right to refuse to submit to a blood or breath test, and a jury may not consider this as per se proof of guilt.

 Penalties for DUI in Maryland

 Driving Under the Influence of Alcohol (DUI) is a criminal charge in Maryland that can potentially carry a wide variety of penalties.
 First offenders face up to one year in prison, fines of up to $1,000, suspension of your driver’s license, and 8 points on your driving record.
 Second time offenders face the possibility of up to two years in jail, $2,000 in fines, driver’s license suspension or even revocation, and 12 points on your license.
 Offenders with three or more DUIs face up to three years in jail, $3,000 in fines, and driver’s license suspension or license revocation.